0MONA1/myWayTask/Readme.md

 <!-- Explanation of Assignment -->
 i am restricted to 50% of the given task due to time constraint and change in date.
+Snapshots are attached for flexibility as i couldnt host on heroku.

 i have created 3 working links
 1- link to login